 One thing we will mention is that there are a few movies and TV shows from the former 20th Century Fox on Disney Plus.
 That’s due to Disney buying the library of TV shows and movies from that studio in 2018.
 You can stream the entire library of episodes from The Simpsons, for instance.
 It also has a few family-friendly movies from Fox, like The Sound of Music and Avatar.
-If you live in Canada, you can even watch the majority of the Ice Age movies on Disney Plus.
-Canadians can also stream most of the X-Men and Fantastic Four Marvel movies from Fox that are not a part of the MCU lineup.
-The US version is slowly adding those films as well.
+More recently, you can stream many of the X-Men and Fantastic Four Marvel movies from Fox that are not a part of the MCU lineup.

 One criticism of Disney Plus at this stage is there is not enough content that will appeal to a more mature audience.
 We know that’s part of the design of Disney Plus, but we think there’s some wiggle room to add more movies and shows for older audiences, particularly from the Fox library.